Course Title: Master of Arts in Social Care Leadership and Management

 - Perspectives on Ageing develops understandings of ageing and old age.
 It critically examines public policies towards older people in Irish society with a particular focus on well being and social integration.

-- Cultural and Socio-Linguistic Diversity will address the change in Irish demographics that reflect significant diversity in minority culture groups and languages used in Ireland.
+- Equality, diversity and intercultural practice will address the change in Irish demographics that reflect significant diversity in minority culture groups and languages used in Ireland.
 Cultural identity, ethnicity, racism and sociolinguistics will be examined.
 Language in society will be critically analysed.
 Knowledge anthropology, ethnicity, and the acquisition of multilingual competencies will be examined.

 1 half day per week over a 2 year period.